Lost-Outpost/sovngarde/README.md

 You can browse the full list contents [here](https://loadorderlibrary.com/lists/septimus) if you want to know exactly what you're getting.

 # Installation
+Installation is handled through Wabbajack with a one-click install of the modlist.
+There are some pre-installation steps which must be followed for first time users so please pay attention to those.

 ## Pre-Installation